-In September 2003 the camera was taken to Mt.
-Etna on the island of Sicily, to conduct SO2 measurements under field conditions.
+In September 2003 the camera was taken to Mt Etna on the island of Sicily to conduct SO2 measurements under field conditions.
 Measurements were made from several locations, in most cases more than 10 km from the active vent.
-The retrieval of SO2 from Etna is illustrated in figure 15.
-At one site, the camera was mounted on a rooftop in the village of Nicolosi, approximately 17 km from Etna and viewed the plume almost due N (350° azimuth) at an elevation angle of about 20 degrees.
+The retrieval of SO2 from Etna is illustrated in Fig. 15.
+At one site, the camera was mounted on a rooftop in the village of Nicolosi, approximately 17 km from Etna, and viewed the plume almost due north (350° azimuth) at an elevation angle of about 20°.
 At this low angle and distance, the water vapour path was significant and we regard this viewing configuration as being at the limit of the camera's capability.
-The data were acquired at 4-6 minute intervals throughout the evening and into the following morning with no operator intervention and utilising automatic shutter calibration.
+The data were acquired at 4-6 min intervals throughout the evening and into the following morning with no operator intervention and utilising automatic shutter calibration.
 The raw images were converted to brightness temperatures using pre-computed laboratory calibrations and adjusted using the off-set shutter calibration procedure.
-During the sequence of measurements the plume was blown in a NW direction and was confined to the boundary layer, remaining below ~5 km (a.s.l.) most of the time.
-In the morning, with the break-up of the nocturnal inversion layer, the plume was observed to rise (figure 15b).
-Some variability in the SO2 gas emission rate was observed over the period with quiescent periods (figure 15e), strong puffing activity (figure 15f) and plume bifurcation (figure 15c,d).
+During the sequence of measurements, the plume was blown in a NW direction and was confined to the boundary layer, remaining below $\sim 5 \text{ km}$ (a.s.l.) most of the time.
+In the morning, with the break-up of the nocturnal inversion layer, the plume was observed to rise (Fig. 15b).
+Some variability in the SO2 gas emission rate was observed over the period with quiescent periods (Fig. 15e), strong puffing activity (Fig. 15f) and plume bifurcation (Fig. 15c, d).

-Emission rates can be determined, as before, from (39).
-Values for A and u are not known accurately, but assuming the plume to be symmetric then the data suggest an average plume depth of ~500 m.
-The mean plume speed was estimated by running a trajectory model - HYSPLIT (Draxler and Rolph, 2003), starting from the summit elevation at 23:00LT on 22 September 2003 and run forwards for 8 hours.
-The trajectory of the plume found this way was towards the NW with a mean wind speed (over 8 hours) of $\sim 2 \text{ ms}^{-1}$.
-Using these values we find $F = \sim 10$ - 20 kgs-1 and the variation with time over 7 hours of continuous measurements is shown in figure 16.
-There are many (unsystematic) measurements of Etna SO2 emission rates reported in the literature based on different measurement techniques, e.g. Jaeschke et al. (1982); Teggi et al. (1999); Barrancos et al. (2008); Oppenheimer et al. (2006); Bobrowski et al. (2006), among others.
-These report in situ, remotely sensed UV and IR, ground, aircraft and satellite platformbased retrievals from different years and different months.
-The variability is high, depending on the degassing phase of activity with emission rates varying from 11 kg s^{-1} (Oppenheimer et al., 2006), to 82.2 kg s-1 (Teggi et al., 1999).
-A proper, statistical evaluation and inter-comparison of the IR camera retrievals is beyond the scope of this paper, but new work resulting from a volcanic plume workshop, where several UV cameras and the IR camera were compared has been submitted for publication (Kern et al., 2014; Prata et al., 2014; Lopez et al., 2014).
+Emission rates can be determined, as before, from Eq.
+(39).
+Values for A and u are not known accurately, but assuming the plume to be symmetric, the data suggest an average plume depth of \sim 500 m.
+The mean plume speed was estimated by running a trajectory model - HYSPLIT (Draxler and Rolph, 2003) - starting from the summit elevation at 23:00 LT on 22 September 2003 and run forwards for 8h.
+The trajectory of the plume found this way was towards the NW with a mean wind speed (over 8h) of $\sim 2 \,\mathrm{m \, s^{-1}}$.
+Using these values, we find $F = \sim 10 - 20 \,\mathrm{kg \, s^{-1}}$, and the variation with time over 7 h of continuous measurements is shown in Fig. 16.
+There are many (unsystematic) measurements of Etna SO2 emission rates reported in the literature based on different measurement techniques (e.g. Jaeschke et al., 1982; Teggi et al., 1999; Barrancos et al., 2008; Oppenheimer et al., 2006; Bobrowski et al., 2006).
+These report in situ, remotely sensed UV and IR, ground, aircraft and satellite platform-based retrievals from different years and different months.
+The variability is high, depending on the degassing phase of activity with emission rates varying from 11 kg s^{-1} (Oppenheimer et al., 2006), to 82.2 kg s^{-1} (Teggi et al., 1999).
+A proper, statistical evaluation and intercomparison of the IR camera retrievals is beyond the scope of this paper, but new work resulting from a volcanic plume workshop, where several UV cameras and the IR camera are compared, has been submitted for publication (Kern et al., 2014; Prata et al., 2014; Lopez et al., 2014).